sebeard/iorek/README.md

 A full example configuration with defaults is provided at the bottom of this section

 #### Service
 - `compromised.password.service` determines which integration to use.
-Defauls automatically to "pwnedpassword" if not supplied.
+Defaults automatically to "pwnedpassword" if not supplied.

 #### Pwned Passwords Configuration
 - `compromised.password.pwnedpasswords.url` The API base URL to the Pwned Passwords API.
 At the time of writing this is `https://api.pwnedpasswords.com` which is the default.
-- `compromised.password.pwnedpasswords.prefix.length` This is the required prefix length of the SHA-1 Hash provided to the Pwned Passwords API for k-anonymitiy.
-Currently the requirement is for the first 5 characters of the hash, so this defaults to `5` if not provided.
+- `compromised.password.pwnedpasswords.prefix.length` This is the required prefix length of the SHA-1 Hash provided to the Pwned Passwords API for k-anonymity.
+Currently, the requirement is for the first 5 characters of the hash, so this defaults to `5` if not provided.

 #### Threshold Configuration